 \subsubsection{Half-integer or integer powers of \texorpdfstring{$\hbar$}{hbar}?}

 There are several reasons to allow half-integer powers of $\hbar$ in Airy structures instead of just integer power.
 Our construction admits natural extra degrees of freedom when $\sigma$ has at least two cycles, namely the parameters $Q$ in Theorem~\ref{thm:W_gl_Airy_arbitrary_autom}.
-This is relevant for applications to open intersection theory, where we have to allow indices $g$ to be both integer or \textit{half-integer} -- see \cref{OpenIntKP,ZKPAiry}.
-As it does not lead to any complication, we write the whole article allowing $g \in \frac{1}{2}\mathbb{N}$.
-In the terminology of \cite{BBCCN18}, we are dealing with crosscapped Airy structures.
+This is relevant for applications to open intersection theory, where we have to allow indices $g$ to be both integer or \textit{half-integer} --- see \cref{OpenIntKP,ZKPAiry}.
+As it does not lead to any complication, we write the whole article allowing $g \in \frac{1}{2}\mathbb{Z}_{\geq 0}$.
+The possibility of half-integer genus was already addressed in \cite{BBCCN18}, which called such Airy structures crosscapped.
 If all monomials in $H_i$ only feature integer powers of $\hbar$ then $F_{g,n}$ in \eqref{eq:free_energy_of_Airy_struct} vanishes for half-integers $g$.
-It is therefore straightforward to specialise our results to allow only integer $g$, as it is more common in topological recursions.
+It is therefore straightforward to specialise our results to allow only integer $g$, as is more common in topological recursions.
 Let us however note that half-integer $g$ already made their appearance in certain other applications of the topological recursion, such as non-hermitian matrix models \cite{CE06}, enumeration of non-orientable discretised surfaces \cite{CEMq1}, Chern--Simons theory with gauge groups ${\rm SO}(N)$ or ${\rm Sp}(2N)$ \cite{BESeifert}, etc.